-- 3.18 The Business Rates Retention (BRR) Earmarked Reserve was set up in 2013/2014 to cover any possible funding issues from the accounting arrangements of the localisation of business rates and to smooth the volatility from business rates income over a period of years. - 3.19 In 2017/18 the Business Rates Retention Reserve had a balance of £4.5million and this has increased to £7.1million at 31.3.2021. - 3.20 Approximately £2million of this Reserve is needed as a provision for future appeals, write offs and to meet fluctuations in business rates income.
-As part of the 2018/19 Budget Report to February Council, £3.5million was ringfenced for employment for the creation of local jobs. - 3.21 Council on 23 September 2021 approved the use of funding from the Business Rates Retention Earmarked Reserve to smooth the volatility in business rates income over the next three years.
-The volatility is due to the business rates baseline reset anticipated in 2023/24 (this will mean the Council will have negative revenue support grant in 23/24) and the predicted reduction in business rates pooling gains at the same time in 23/24.

-The table below shows that it is modelled to take $\pounds 0.1m$ funding from this reserve in 22/23 and $\pounds 0.5m$ in both 23/24 and 24/25.
-This would reduce the reserve by $\pounds 1.1m$ illion over the next 3 years.
+- 3.18 The Business Rates Retention (BRR) Earmarked Reserve was set up in 2013/2014 to cover any possible funding issues from the accounting arrangements of the localisation of business rates and to smooth the volatility from business rates income over a period of years. - 3.19 In 2017/18 the Business Rates Retention Reserve had a balance of £509,550 and this has increased to £1.26million at 31.3.2021.
+A sum of £0.5m needs to be retained in the reserve to manage the cost of appeals, arrears, write offs and general fluctuations in business rates income. - 3.20 It is recommended that the Council uses funding from the Business Rates Retention Earmarked Reserve to smooth the volatility in business rates income over the next three years. - 3.21 The volatility is due to the business rates baseline reset anticipated in 2023/24 (this will mean the Council will have negative revenue support grant in 23/24) and the predicted loss of business rates pooling gains at the same time in 23/24.
+The table below shows that it is modelled to take £75,000 funding from this reserve in 22/23 to 24/25.
+This would reduce the business rates retention reserve by £225,000 over the next 3 years.

-There is a risk that the Government may introduce a more aggressive business rates tariff in 22/23 to account for the fact that the baseline reset is highly likely to be delayed until at least 23/24.
+3.22 There is a risk that the Government may introduce a more aggressive business rates tariff in 22/23 to account for the fact that the baseline reset is highly likely to be delayed to 23/24.
 If this happened, it would be recommended that a higher amount of funding from the business rates retention reserve is used in 22/23, to offset the higher tariff rate and the ensuing lower business rates income.
-More will be known on this when details of the Local Government Finance Settlement are announced around mid December.
+More will be known on this when details of the Draft Finance Settlement are announced in mid December.